-Following an airline is simple, and you don’t have to send out any tweets, but it’s nice to know you can if you need to.
-Begin by signing up for a Twitter account; then it’s just a matter of finding airlines you want to keep in touch with and clicking the “follow” button.
-You can also follow Rick Seaney or check out the latest airfare sales from the FareCompare Deals Blog.
+Following an airline is simple, and you don't have to send out any tweets of your own, either (but it's nice to know you can if you want to).
+Begin by signing up for a Twitter account; then it's just a matter of finding airlines you want to keep in touch with and clicking the "follow" button.
+You can also follow Rick Seaney and check out the latest airfare sales on @FareCompare.

 Here are some of the most popular carriers and their twitter handles, plus links to accounts.

 - @FlyAirNZ [Air New Zealand]

 *We include Spirit, although to our knowledge it is the only airline that responds to customers with auto-tweets.
 "A big social media team costs money," the frugal airline told us.